SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 and preconditions help you detect issues in production.
 They both also become a useful form of documentation within the code.

+Unlike the error handling described in the section above, assertions and preconditions are not used for recoverable errors --- there is no way to catch a failed assertion --- nor are they used to detect expected errors.
+An assertion or precondition failure in production indicates that, due to an incorrect assumption or a mistake, the program has failed so catastrophically that recovery is impossible.

 The difference between assertions and preconditions is when they are checked:
 Assertions are checked only in debug builds,